 Phylogeny: I have published two phylogenetic hypotheses of the diverse Asilidae – one based on morphological data of 158 species (plus 17 outgroup species) and another one combining morphological and molecular data for 77 species (plus 11 outgroup species) for which ethanol-preserved specimens were available (see publications below).

 Taxonomy: To date, I have discovered and scientifically described 62 fly species (47 Asilidae, 2 Ephydridae, and 13 Mydidae) including one fossil Asilidae from Dominican Amber and re-described an additional 73 previously known species in my taxonomic revisions.
 The taxonomic descriptions/re-description, material examined, and other information for the majority of these species is available as open-access on the Encyclopedia of Life – see, for example, the Leptogastrinae Schildia caliginosa described in 2009.
-More recently described species that were published in the cybertaxonomy journal ZooKeys are available in both Plazi and the EOL – see, for example, the Syllegomydinae Syllegomydas heothinos described in 2010 (link to Plazi page, link to EOL page).
+More recently described species that were published in the cybertaxonomy journal ZooKeys are available in both Plazi and the EOL – see, for example, the Syllegomydinae Syllegomydas heothinos described in 2010.

 Theoretical problems in phylogenetic systematics & species concepts as well as biodiversity research are additional fields of interest to me.